Wisconsin Arts Board: Legislative Powers and Duties

 (a) Enter into contracts with individuals, organizations, units of government and institutions for services furthering the development of the arts and humanities.

 (am) Enter into contracts with American Indian individuals, organizations and institutions and American Indian tribal governments for services furthering the development of the arts and humanities.

 (b) Accept all gifts and grants and expend them for the purposes intended.

-(c) Award an operational grant to an organization if the sum of all operational grants awarded in the current year does not exceed 50% of the sum of all grants awarded to organizations from the appropriations under s.20.380 (3) (b) and (o) in the current year.
-In this paragraph, "operational grant" means a grant awarded by the board to support those administrative costs of an organization that are not directly related to the development of an artistic performance or product.
+41.53(2)(c)(c) Award an operational grant to an organization if the sum of all operational grants awarded in the current year does not exceed 50 percent of the sum of all grants awarded to organizations from the appropriations under s.
+20.380 (3) (b) and (o) in the current year.
+In this paragraph, “operational grant" means a grant awarded by the board to support those administrative costs of an organization that are not directly related to the development of an artistic performance or product.

 Governance

-The Arts Board is composed of an executive director and three staff members.
+The Arts Board is composed of an executive director and four staff members.
 It is governed by a fifteen-member board.
 Board members are Wisconsin citizens from all areas of the state and are appointed by the governor to serve a three-year term.
-The current chair of the board is Bruce Bernberg.
+The current chair of the board is Brian Kelsey.
 The Arts Board meets at least four times a year and the meetings are open to the public.